 Part I: France v Belgium - Part II: Time-Wasting Report Card

-A few days ago, I wrote that France closed out Belgium with a master call in wasting time.
-I appreciate all of the views it received and Twitter dialogue it's generated, much of which has seemingly come from the two countries involved in the match.
+A few days ago, I wrote that France closed out Belgium with a master class in wasting time.
+I appreciate all the views it received and Twitter dialogue it's generated, much of which has seemingly come from the two countries involved in the match.
 Many great questions arose – namely how France's time-wasting in Tuesday's semifinal actually stacks up relative to other such performances in this World Cup and beyond.

 That is a question I absolutely wanted to explore, and I'd certainly have done it sooner if I could wave a magic wand and have the start-stop-and-cause data for every match at my fingertips.
 But in reality, it requires that I re-watch the end of every match.
 (Maybe there's some algorithm out there that can do it, though I'd argue you sometimes need human judgment to determine the primary cause of certain delays.)

 In any case, I went ahead and conducted the same "time-wasting" analysis for five additional matches from the 2018 FIFA World Cup knockout stage.
 I specifically focused on matches with a one-goal margin for all or nearly all of the 71st minute through the end of stoppage time, which mirrors the situation in France v.
 Belgium and is the most likely circumstance in which the side with the lead will waste time.